Types of Degrees Sonographer/Ultrasound Technology Majors Are Getting

 |Hispanic or Latino||972|

-Americans aren’t the only ones with an interest in Diagnostic Medical Sonography/Sonographer and Ultrasound Technician.
+Diagnostic Medical Sonography/Sonographer and Ultrasound Technician appeals to people across the globe.
 About 0.5% of those with this major are international students.

 How Much Do Sonographer/Ultrasound Technology Majors Make?